milesj/rut/docs/README.md

 ## Features

 - Type safe by design.
 Test with confidence.
 - First-class async support.
-Wait for async calls to finish before returning a rendered result, and testing against it.
+Wait for async calls to finish before returning a rendered result.
 - Deep [`act()`](https://reactjs.org/docs/testing-recipes.html#act) integration.
 Let Rut do the heavy lifting.
-You simply worry about asserting.
 - Update a component with new props, children, or a completely new element.
 - Unmount a component to verify cleanup and destructor based logic.
 - Emit DOM level events with a mocked synthetic event (and propagation coming soon!).
 - Wrap all renders with a defined wrapping component and or `React.StrictMode`.
 - Apply pre-built mocks for robust and accurate testing.
-- Utilize an array of pre-built matchers for easily querying, expecting, and asserting common test patterns.
+- Utilize an array of pre-built matchers for easily querying, expecting, and asserting.

+## Best Practices

+Encourages the [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) testing pattern.

+_Arrange:_ Renders the entire component tree (instead of shallow) for a more accurate representation of your component.
+Requires fetches, events, contexts, and more, to be properly mocked or setup before hand.

+_Act:_ With no direct access to state or internals, it forces you to interact with your tree in the same manner your user would.
+Dispatch events to toggle states or execute handlers, like a form submission.

+_Assert:_ Test your expectations using pre-built matchers for common testing scenarios and patterns while avoiding implementation details.

 ## Supported